Introduction: What Is a Multi Zone Thermostat and Why It Matters

 - Standard HVAC wiring compatibility

-- 2-stage heating/cooling support
+- 2-stage heating and cooling support

 - Heat pump with auxiliary heat capability